safecility/microservices/go/transports/lora/readme.md

-### LoRA broker
+### LoRA transport

-This Broker pipes messages from a MQTT data source to a GCloud pubsub
+This Transport pipes messages from a MQTT data source to a GCloud pubsub

-The Broker also listens for Downlink messages and republishes downlink ACK, CONFIRMED etc
+The Transport also listens for Downlink messages and republishes downlink ACK, CONFIRMED etc

 Config files have the form: